17 Top Wealth Management Companies

 Summary: Wealth management companies help high-net-worth clients grow, protect and transfer assets through tailored services like investing, tax planning and estate management.
 This guide ranks top firms by assets, including Vanguard, Fidelity, UBS, Goldman Sachs and Morgan Stanley.

-For those of us who have been favored by good fortune (notated by a few extra zeroes in their bank account), wealth management offers a personalized approach to growing, preserving and eventually passing on assets.
-Typically reserved for high-net-worth individuals, this trillion-dollar industry provides expert guidance on everything from investing and tax planning to estate management and even philanthropy.
+Wealth management offers a personalized approach for high-net-worth individuals to grow, preserve and eventually pass on assets.
+This trillion-dollar industry provides expert guidance on everything from investing and tax planning to estate management and even philanthropy.

-Below is a list of some of the largest wealth management companies worldwide, ranked by client assets under management based on the most recent figures from 2025.
+Below is a list of some of the largest wealth management companies worldwide, ranked by client assets under management as of 2026.

 Top Wealth Management Companies to Know